microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 ## API Functionality

 The `SharedMap` object provides a number of functions to allow you to edit the key/value pairs stored on the object.
 As stated earlier, these are intended to match the `Map` API.
 However, the keys used in `SharedMap` must be strings.
-Each edit will also trigger a `valueChanged` event which will be discussed in the **Events** section below.
+Each edit will also trigger a `valueChanged` event which will be discussed in the [Events]({{< relref "#events" >}}) section below.

 - `set(key: string, value: any): this` - Used for updating the value stored at `key` with the new provided value
 - `get<T = any>(key: string): T | undefined)` - Returns the latest value stored on the key or `undefined` if it does not exist
 - `has(key: string): boolean` - Checks to see if the key is available in the SharedMap.
 - `keys(): IterableIterator<string>` - Returns an iterator for all the keys that have been set for this map
-- `entries(): IterableIterator<[string, any]>` - Returns an iterator for all values stored on the map.
+- `entries(): IterableIterator<[string, any]>` - Returns an iterator for all values stored on the map
 - `delete(key)` - Removes the key/value from the map
 - `forEach(callbackFn: (value: any, key: string, map: Map<string, any>) => void): void` - Applies the provided function to each entry in the map.
 For example, the following will print out all of the key/value pairs in the map
 ```javascript